 - (1) Hold cards may be issued against a student who has been suspended under the procedures outlined in Article 4 of Academic Freedom for Students at Michigan State University to prevent the student's reenrollment. - (2) Hold cards may be issued against a student in order to provide the student with a written statement of alleged violation of regulations and impending judicial or administrative proceedings when attempts to reach the student by certified mail and by telephone have proved unsuccessful.
-The Dean of Students shall authorize each instance of hold card use under the terms of this criterion. - c.
-Condition-of-Enrollment Hold Cards

-Criteria for use of the Condition-of-Enrollment hold card shall be as follows:

-(1) The student shall have been demonstrated to be in non-compliance with a condition of enrollment which has been so designated by the Board of Trustees.
-Examples of such conditions of enrollment are: the Student Housing Policy which requires oncampus residence of designated categories of students; foreign student health insurance; and English proficiency testing for foreign students.
+The Vice President for Student Affairs and Services shall authorize each instance of hold card use under the terms of this criterion. - c.
+Condition-of-Enrollment Hold Cards Criteria for use of the Condition-of-Enrollment hold card shall be as follows: - (1) The student shall have been demonstrated to be in non-compliance with a condition of enrollment which has been so designated by the Board of Trustees.
+Examples of such conditions of enrollment are: the Student Housing Policy which requires on-campus residence of designated categories of students; foreign student health insurance; and English proficiency testing for foreign students.
 Within this category are those regulations with which a student must comply prior to enrollment.
-Hold cards may be issued to prevent a student's enrollment until the student has complied with the regulation.

-- (2) The student shall have had reasonable opportunity to be informed of and to comply with the condition of enrollment and shall have been given or sent warning prior to issuance of the hold card. - (3) Prior to hold card use, an agency shall have authorization from the Dean of Students for hold card use for the purpose in question.
+Hold cards may be issued to prevent a student's enrollment until the student has complied with the regulation - (2) The student shall have had reasonable opportunity to be informed of and to comply with the condition of enrollment and shall have been given or sent warning prior to issuance of the hold card. - (3) Prior to hold card use, an agency shall have authorization from the Vice President for Student Affairs and Services for hold card use for the purpose in question.
 The agency shall demonstrate to his or her satisfaction that the above criteria are met.
-A current list of all University agencies authorized by the Dean of Students to issue hold cards shall be maintained by the Office of the Dean of Students.
+A current list of all University agencies authorized by the Vice President for Student Affairs and Services to issue hold cards shall be maintained by the Office of the Vice President for Student Affairs and Services.